tbradbury/learning-site/md-posts/eks-basics.md

 }
 ```

 Provisions a VPC, subnets (3 private and three public) and availability zones using the AWS VPC Module.
-It also adds tags,used to provision public and internal load balancers in the appropriate subnets.
+It also adds tags, used to provision public and internal load balancers in the appropriate subnets.

 **security-groups.tf**